Prathamesh2708/CS765-Project/Assignment_2/README.md

 * n : number of nodes
 * s : total simulation time
 * m : interarrival time of transactions
+* zeta : fraction of nodes adversary is connected to

 The code generates an image of the blockchain (of one of the nodes) in the images directory and outputs various parameters like number of forks in the results directory as a pickle.